fabscale/ember-cognito-identity/README.md

 Triggers `onUnauthenticated()` on the cognito-service, which by default redirects to `loginRoute` (`login`, by default).

+### invalidateAccessTokens()

+Logout & invalidate all issues access tokens (also on other devices).
+In contrast, `logout()` does not revoke access tokens, it only removes them locally.

+Returns a promise.

 ### triggerResetPasswordMail({ username })

 Trigger an email to get a verification code to reset the password.